Ginger Snaps (film): Release

+In the United States, Ginger Snaps received a limited theatrical release by Unapix Entertainment and Village Features while Artisan Entertainment released it on home video; 20th Century Fox was later given a license for a DVD release.
+For its home video releases it was distributed by Optimum Releasing in the United Kingdom and Paradiso Entertainment in the Netherlands and Belgium.
+In France and Germany, the film was released on VHS and DVD under the titles of Between Sisters and The Beast Is Inside You respectively.

 Reception

-The film has a 90% approval rating on review aggregator website Rotten Tomatoes, based on 58 reviews; the average rating is 7.4/10.
+The film has a 90% approval rating on review aggregator website Rotten Tomatoes, based on 61 reviews; the average rating is 7.3/10.
 The site's consensus reads: "The strong female cast and biting satire of teenage life makes Ginger Snaps far more memorable than your average werewolf movie – or teen flick".

 Critics' praise was centered on the quality of acting by the two leads, the horrific metamorphosis reminiscent of Cronenberg, the use of lycanthropy as a metaphor for puberty, and the dark humour.
-Scott Tobias of The A.V.
-Club wrote that the film was "seemingly left for dead" after playing at the 2000 Toronto International Film Festival but is now considered a cult film.
-It is ranked 78 on Time Out Londons list of 100 best horror films, Tom Huddleston calling it "the best teenage werewolf movie, period".

-Critics who panned the film thought the puberty metaphor was too obvious, the characters too over-the-top (especially the mother), and the dark humour and horror elements unbalanced.Chambers, Bill.
-"Ginger Snaps " (2001). filmfreakcentral.net.
-Retrieved November 19, 2006.
+The humour of the film was praised by Scott Tobias, writing for The A.V.
+Club, and he noted that it was a hybrid of Buffy the Vampire Slayer and the works of Cronenberg.

 Because the film links lycanthropy to menstruation and features two sisters, Ginger Snaps lends itself to a feminist critique.
 Feminist scholar Bianca Nielsen wrote: "By simultaneously depicting female bonds as important and fraught with difficulties, Ginger Snaps portrays the double-binds teenage girls face.
 Ginger is an embodiment of these impossible binaries: she is at once sexually attractive and monstrous, 'natural' and 'supernatural', human and animal, 'feminine' and transgressive, a sister and a rival".

+Critics who panned the film thought the puberty metaphor was too obvious, the characters too over-the-top (especially the mother), and the dark humour and horror elements unbalanced.

+Melora Koepke, a reporter for Maisonneuve, was one of the first people to declare Ginger Snaps a cult film.
+Frederick Blichert, writing for Vice, stated that Ginger Snaps was one of the greatest Canadian films of the 21st century.
+Perkins was inducted into Fangoria Hall of Fame in 2005, and Ginger Snaps was listed as one of the 101 Best Horror Movies You've Never Seen by Fangoria in 2009.
+It is ranked 78 on Time Out Londons list of 100 best horror films, Tom Huddleston calling it "the best teenage werewolf movie, period".